Knee Injury Compensation

 Furthermore, dislocation and ligament injuries may require physical rehabilitation to help strengthen the muscles surrounding the knee and get the joint back to functioning normally.
 Usually it takes about six weeks to fully recover from a dislocated kneecap, but it could take months if that has resulted in ligament damage or tendonitis.
 It may take longer until you are able to return to sports or any other strenuous activities, if unsure, seek the advice of your GP on returning to normal activities.

-Severe knee trauma can result from a cycling accident, accidents at work, or any serious slip, trip or fall accident.
+Severe knee injury trauma can result from a cycling accident, accidents at work, or any serious slip, trip or fall accident.
 If this causes a fracture in any of the bones that make up the knee, then you may have to have surgery to repair the damage.
-If you have been involved in a serious accident and you are unsure as to whether you have fractured any bones, then you should go to A&E immediately.
+If you have been involved in a serious accident and you are unsure as to whether you have fractured or chipped knee cap, then you should go to A&E immediately.

 Fractured bones, generally have symptoms of swelling, bruising and severe pain.
 If it is suspected that any of the bones making up the knee are fractured, then the doctor will take an X-ray in order to assess the damage done.
 Most fractures are repaired by the application of a plaster cast, or by using wires, screws, rods or plates to fix the bones, however, fractures to the bones in the knee, could require more complex treatment in the form of a knee replacement.

 Knee replacements are usually offered to people who have sustained knee damage, most commonly associated with osteoarthritis.
 When the ends of the femur, tibia and fibula have broken or fractured, the bones may grind against each other and cause immense pain.
 A replacement can help to restore functionality to the knee joint, and allow you to walk again with minimal discomfort.
 It is regarded as major surgery and so may only be offered if other treatments, such as steroidal injections or physiotherapy have failed to reduce pain or improve mobility.